-To configure CC-SG logging activity:
+► To configure CC-SG logging activity:

 - 1. Choose Administration > Configuration. - 2.
 Click the Logs tab. - 3.
 To assign an external log server for CC-SG to use, type the IP address in the Server Address field under Primary Server. - 4.
 Click the Level to Forward drop-down arrow and select an event severity level.
 All events of this level or higher will be sent to the logging server.
-See Log Severity Level Examples (on page 255). - 5.
+See Log Severity Level Examples (on page 258). - 5.
 To configure a second external log server, repeat steps 3 and 4 for the fields under Secondary Server. - 6.
-Under CommandCenter Log, click the Level to Forward drop-down menu and select a severity level.
-All events of this level or higher will be reported in CC-SG's own internal log. - 7.
+Under CommandCenter Log, click the "Level to Forward" drop-down menu and select a severity level option.
+A severe level, such as "ERROR", will contain less log levels and a lower severity level, such as "INFO", will contain more log levels.
+All events will be sent to the logging server.
+See Log Severity Level Examples (on page 258). - 7.
 Click Update Configuration to save your changes.